MaterializeInc/materialize/doc/user/content/cloud/security.md

 1. Click on the **Add rule** button.
 1. Select **Custom TCP** as the type.
 1. Specify the **Port range** depending on the source you want to connect to.
 For example, if you want to connect to a Kafka source, you would specify **Port range: 9092** or if you want to connect to a PostgreSQL source, you would specify **Port range: 5432**.
 1. Add the Materialize Cloud deployment’s static IP address followed by `/32` to the **Source** field.
+The `/32` mask is used to only designate the speficic host, and not the entire subnet.
 1. Click on the **Save** button.

-For more information on AWS Security Groups, please refer to the AWS [VPC Security Groups documentaiton](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
+For more information on AWS security groups, please refer to the AWS [VPC security groups documentaiton](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).

-#### Azure
+#### Azure Firewall

-For more information on how to allow the static IP address with Azure, please refer to the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-firewall)
+For the steps required to allow static IP addresses with Azure, please refer to the [Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-firewall).

-#### GCP
+#### GCP VPC firewall

-For more information on how to allow the static IP address with GCP, please refer to the [GCP documentation](https://cloud.google.com/vpc/docs/using-firewalls)
+For the steps required to allow static IP addresses with GCP, please refer to the [GCP documentation](https://cloud.google.com/vpc/docs/using-firewalls).